-This article first appeared in NEXTpittsburgh, which publishes Kidsburgh.
+This article was first published on Oct.
+28, 2018, on NEXTpittsburgh, which publishes Kidsburgh.

 We talked to Dr. Debi Gilboa, a family physician at the Squirrel Hill Health Center who is known as Dr. G, about how to talk to your kids about the mass shooting that took place today in Squirrel Hill.
 When we spoke with the founder of AskDoctorG.com, she was on her way to the Saturday night vigil to drop off her own children, who were attending.

 A mother of four, Dr. G appears frequently on the Today Show to give parenting advice, including this age-by-age guide created for talking with kids about violence.

 - If your child is age 8 or younger, and you are confident that they are not going to hear about this shooting somewhere else, Dr. G advises not bringing it up with such a young child.
 They will struggle to understand.

 - If they are going to hear about it or are older, the first step is to process your own emotions and experience away from your kids, if you can.

 - Then, for children 7 and under, it may be best to start with one small piece of information: “Some people died this weekend in Pittsburgh.”
 As they ask you follow-up questions, keep your answers brief and age-appropriate.
 It’s also very useful to ask your child what they know about the topic – what they’ve heard and what they think they know.
 Once you’ve discussed that, and they’ve stopped asking questions, she says, then you stop talking.